jean-pierreBoth/gsearch/README.md

 This package (**currently in development**) compute probminhash signature of  bacteria and archaea (or virus and fungi) genomes and stores the id of bacteria and probminhash signature in a Hnsw structure for searching of new request genomes.

 This package is developped by Jean-Pierre Both [jpboth](https://github.com/jean-pierreBoth) for the software part and [Jianshu Zhao](https://github.com/jianshu93) for the genomics part.
-We also created a mirror of this repo on [GitLab](https://gitlab.com/Jianshu_Zhao/gsearch) and [Gitee](https://gitee.com/jianshuzhao/gsearch) (You need to log in first to see the content), just in case Github service is not available in some region, e.g, China.
+We also created a mirror of this repo on [GitLab](https://gitlab.com/Jianshu_Zhao/gsearch) and [Gitee](https://gitee.com/jianshuzhao/gsearch) (You need to log in first to see the content), just in case Github service is not available in some region.

+## Key functions
-## Sketching of genomes/tohnsw
+## Sketching of genomes/tohnsw, to build hnsw graph database

 The objective is to use the Jaccard index as an accurate proxy of mutation rate or Average Nucleitide Identity(ANI) or Average Amino Acide Identity (AAI) According to equation:
 $$ANI=1+\frac{1}{k}log\frac{2*J}{1+J}$$